InternationalTradeAdministration/developerportal/README.md

 # International Trade Administration - Developer Portal

-View the site here: http://internationaltradeadministration.github.io/developerportal
+View the site here: http://developer.trade.gov

 This project includes the source code and content for the ITA Developer website.

+The goal of the project to expose ITA data sources to the public under a common taxonomy which allows for the the general public to more easily consume both trade and export information.

 ## Local Installation Requirements